BRutan/XMLWorkbookGenerator/README.md

 (Optional) Repeat steps 1-3 if necessary.
 Final Step: GenerateFile() to generate file at stored path.

+Performing these steps out of order will throw a derived NonFatal or SemiFatal exception.

 # Write Operations:

 Write operations to sheets are performed with (using zero-based indices):